 Matrons: Claire Bluemel, Catherine Collins and Nicky Clack

 Charge nurse: Dennis Paquiz

 Map to Samaritan Ward (PDF 44Kb)

 Directions: From the main entrance, turn right at main reception and enter Borough Wing.
 Take the lift to the 8th floor.
 Go through the set of double doors and Samaritan Ward is on your right.

 Samaritan Ward specialises in looking after patients with different types of cancer and undergoing chemotherapy.
 It also has dedicated rooms for patients having bone marrow transplants.

-On your admission to Hedley Atkins unit a member of staff will swab various parts of your skin to check for MRSA.
+On your admission, a member of staff will swab various parts of your skin to check for MRSA.
 This is done for every patient when they arrive, and it helps to prevent and control infections in our hospitals.

 Information for visitors

 - Most of our patients are prone to infections due to their treatment, we ask friends and relatives not to visit if they have coughs, colds or any other infections.

 - We do not recommend small children visit the ward.